mapswipe/python-mapswipe-workers/docs/setup.md

 ### configuration.json

-Edit following variables in the configuration file (`config/configuration.json`):
+Edit following variables in the configuration file (`config/example-configuration.json`) and rename the file to `configuration.json`:

 **postgres**:
 - provide usename und password for postgres